IrishBruseForks/Final-Year-Project/Documentation/Proposal.md

   - **Overview:** Users can create and send messages to people they are friends with.
   - **Components:**
     - Send and receive messages.
-    - Send and receive multimedia.
+    - Send and receive multimedia in all forms.
-    -

 - **Implement AI/Bots**
   - **Overview:** Implementation of AI/Bots to provide various services to users based on their capabilities.